Malekitsu/Maw-Mod-MMMerge/README.md

   - Pressing alt will show you the recipes
   - Health and mana potions will now heal much more based on power level and will remain relevant throughout the game
 - In single player, you have 2 shortcuts that will automatically consume the strongest health/mana (G and V key) potion from inventory (15-second cooldown)
+- Alchemy has been balanced vs light magic to provide ca double buffs but it doesnt reduce the cost of other spellschools and lacks the many nonbuffing spells Light has.
+- Alchemy buffs do not stack with Light magic
+- Access to either Light Magic or Alchemy makes the party much stronger than without it

 ## Bolster & Difficulty